build-on-aws/content/posts/securing-wordpress-on-lightsail-lock-down-your-server/index.md

 ![Choose the Create user button](./images/iam-3.png)

 In the following screen, we’ll configure the user details.
-First, name the user (administrator) and select **Provide user access to AWS Management Console**.
-This option lets the user to sign into the console and administer resources.
-For this demonstration, we are creating an account for a person, select **I want to create an IAM usser**.
+First, name the user (e.g., `administrator`) and select **Provide user access to AWS Management Console**.
+This option lets the user sign into the console and administer resources.
+For this demonstration, we are creating an account for a person, select **I want to create an IAM user**.
 We’ll leave the rest of the options, such as **Console password**, with the default values.
-Choose **Next**, to move to the next step.
+Choose **Next**, to go to the next step.

 ![Fill out the form to create the admin user](./images/iam-4.png)